 When to see a dermatologist

 Persistent patches that don't respond to consistent home care, signs of infection, suspected stasis dermatitis with significant swelling, and any rapidly spreading rash warrant professional evaluation.
-A dermatologist can confirm the subtype, prescribe stronger anti-inflammatories like topical calcineurin inhibitors or higher-potency corticosteroids when needed, and screen for venous disease.
+A dermatologist can confirm the subtype, prescribe stronger anti-inflammatories when needed, such as topical calcineurin inhibitors (steroid-free creams that quiet the immune response) or higher-potency corticosteroids, and screen for venous disease.

 Frequently Asked Questions